EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 The Greenhouse Gas (GHG) protocol is the most commonly-used method for organisations to measure their total carbon emissions.
 Understanding GHG scopes and how to measure your software against industry standards will help you see to what extent you are reducing carbon emissions and how that fits with wider activities to reduce emissions.

-To complement the GHG protocol, and if yo develop software that is used by others, you can also use the Software Carbon Intensity (SCI) specification.
+To complement the GHG protocol, and if you develop software that is used by others, you can also use the Software Carbon Intensity (SCI) specification.
 While the GHG is a more generic measurement suitable for all types of organisations, the SCI is specifically for measuring a rate of software emissions and designed to incentivise the elimination of those emissions.

 ## The GHG protocol